Towards Non-Volatile Spin Orbit Devices: Deposition of Ferroelectric Hafnia on Monolayer Graphene/Co/HM Stacks: In-situ methods for nucleation on the graphene surface

 \subsection{Electrical characterization of in-situ nucleated films}

-After observation of the o-phase in the deposited films, electrical polarization-voltage (P-V) and current-voltage (I-V) measurements were performed for confirmation of their ferroelectricity, as presented in \textbf{figure \ref{fig2_AlOx}}.
-First, capacitors were formed on the whole stack, shown schematically in figure \ref{AlOx_UnetchedCaps}, with the \AlOx{} capping layer intact.
-Capacitors were defined with diameters of 200 $\upmu$m (as described in methods).
-The I-V (solid lines) and P-V (dashed lines) characteristics of such a device are plotted in figure \ref{AlOx_UnetchedIV}, measured via a dynamic hysteresis measurement (DHM) with the pulse train shown in the inset.
-The voltage was varied from 10-14 V. Below this voltage range, no ferroelectric switching peaks are visible, while above 14 V the sample breaks down, resulting in a large leakage. \\
+After observation of the o-phase in the deposited films, electrical polarization-voltage (P-V) and current-voltage (I-V) measurements were performed for confirmation of their ferroelectricity, as presented in figure \ref{fig2_AlOx}.
+The top Al$_2$O$_3$ layer used for crystallization was etched away for HZO films of 20\,nm thickness, and capacitors were defined with diameters of 200 $\upmu$m (figure \ref{fig2_AlOx}(a); full details are given in the supplementary materials).
+The I-V (solid lines) and P-V (dashed lines) characteristics with increasing applied voltage are shown in figure \ref{fig2_AlOx}(b).
+Dynamic hysteresis measurements (DHM) were performed using the pulse train shown in the inset.
+The voltage was varied from 7-8.5\,V. There is a pronounced imprint (shift to negative values along the voltage axis), and at lower voltages the negative switching peak can't be measured.

-The sample demonstrates asymmetric switching properties, with a positive/negative coercive voltage \textit{V$_c^{+/-}$} of +5.7/-7.2 V and remanent polarization \textit{P$_r^{+/-}$} of +3.1 and -3.3 \PrUnits, respectively.
-The high coercive voltages are related to the \AlOx{} layers surrounding the HZO \cite{lomenzo2019ferroelectric}.
-Since the plotted voltage is applied across the whole stack (including \AlOx), a certain voltage is dropped across these interlayers, depending on their dielectric constant and thickness, which decreases the voltage drop across the FE layer and thus increases the apparent coercive voltage extracted from I-V and P-V curves.
-Further, the imprint observed (shift to negative voltages along the stack) indicates an internal bias field in the sample, which can be related to fixed charges generated during annealing \cite{simon2015control}, either in the interfacial layers or the HZO, as well as the inherent asymmetry caused by the fabrication flow of the sample. \\

-To confirm this, the top \AlOx{} layer was etched away and additional top electrodes deposited on the same sample, as shown schematically in \ref{AlOx_EtchedCaps}.
-When the same DHM experiment is repeated (figure \ref{AlOx_EtchedIV}), the coercive voltage is reduced to \textit{V$_c^{+/-}$} = +2.7/-4.5 V and the remanent polarization increased to \textit{P$_r^{+/-}$} = +10.3/-8.9 \PrUnits.
-These improvements can be directly linked to the removal of one interfacial layer, with a reduced depolarization field leading to a higher \textit{P$_r$} and a larger voltage drop across the ferroelectric producing a lower apparent \textit{V$_c$}.
-The imprint effect remains, which hints towards vacancies created within the HZO layer itself, likely due to oxygen scavenging from the top and/or bottom \AlOx{} layers, as the main cause of the observed internal bias field. \\

-Finally, the experiment described here was repeated on a sample with a lower HZO thickness (10 nm).
-As shown in supplementary figure \ref{sfig2_IV_10nm}, this leads to an expected increase in remanent polarization to \textit{P$_r^{+/-}$} = +7.77/-7.89 \PrUnits.
-However, the devices broke down at 10 V before full switching could occur, so that \textit{V$_c$} could not be properly estimated. \\